 Heart valve replacement

-In some cases, the valve can't be repaired, and surgeons may perform heart valve replacement.
-In heart valve replacement, your surgeon removes the damaged valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological tissue valve).
+If the valve can't be repaired, surgeons might remove the damaged valve and replace it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological or tissue valve).

 Lifestyle and home remedies